BalajiRavindaran/RTMC-HG/OpenCV data Capture/README.md

 # OpenCV data Capture

-Here is a google drive link to the file that is used to capture the training data with all the imports https://drive.google.com/drive/folders/15uRmmJUL2BkPbSZfrd3AN7HrAt-tBcPj?usp=sharing
+Here is a google drive link to the file that is used to capture the training data

+(All the imports necessary are available inside the venv folder, that can be directly used after downloading the folder and creating a project with it in pycharm)

+https://drive.google.com/drive/folders/15uRmmJUL2BkPbSZfrd3AN7HrAt-tBcPj?usp=sharing

 # File Description